WhaleOps/air2phin/docs/howto/custom-rules.rst

 Use Custom Rule
 ---------------

-Save the YAML config file to any directory you want, and declare the path when you run the ``airphin`` command:
+Save the YAML config file to any directory you want, and declare the path when you run the ``air2phin`` command:

 .. code-block:: bash

-    airphin migrate --custom-rules /path/to/MyCustomOperator.yaml ~/airflow/dags/dag.py
+    air2phin migrate --custom-rules /path/to/MyCustomOperator.yaml ~/airflow/dags/dag.py

-And you can see the new DAG file directory ``~/airflow/dags`` named ``dag-airphin.py`` is created which is the migrated result of ``dag.py``.
+And you can see the new DAG file directory ``~/airflow/dags`` named ``dag-air2phin.py`` is created which is the migrated result of ``dag.py``.

 Use Multiple Custom Rules
 -------------------------

-Airphin also supports using multiple custom rules in a single migration, and has directory and scatter files due to different files organized.
+Air2phin also supports using multiple custom rules in a single migration, and has directory and scatter files due to different files organized.

 In Single File and Directory